mothur/mothur.github.io/_wiki/workshops.md

 how to use packages like readr, dplyr, and ggplot2 with data from mothur; however, prior knowledge of mothur is not a prerequisite.
 The materials we will follow are available on the [Riffomonas website](http://www.riffomonas.org/minimalR/)

+## General R Workshop

+This workshop is being filled on a first come, first served basis.
+The workshop is geared towards people who would like to learn R or to learn it better using a diverse collection of datasets.
+This workshop is intended for beginners and more advanced R programmers who would like to fill their gaps in knowledge.
+I assume no previous computer programming experience.
+The workshop is an even blend of lecture/discussion and hands on use of R with real data.
+The material is centered on learning how to solve problems using functions from the "tidyverse".
+The workshop will give you a pretty thorough set of working examples for how to use packages like ggplot2, readr, dplyr, stringr, and lubridate.
+More importantly, the workshop will emphasize developing problem solving skills for solving data and programming problems.
+The materials can be found on the [Riffomonas website](http://www.riffomonas.org/generalR/)